 Summary of Crime: In the early morning of 06/07/86, Huertas murdered Ralph Harris, Jr., in an apartment where Mr. Harris was spending the night in Lorain.
 Huertas was in an on-again-off-again relationship with a woman who was seeing the victim at the time of the murder.
 Huertas called the woman's apartment and learned Mr. Harris was spending the night at her apartment.
 Huertas later broke into the apartment and stabbed Mr. Harris with a knife.
-Huertas attempted to enter the bedroom, but the woman successfully prevented him by bracing the door.
+Huertas attempted to enter the bedroom but the woman successfully prevented him by bracing the door.
 After Huertas left, the woman took Mr. Harris to the hospital where he described Huertas' attack to police before dying from loss of blood and resulting complications.

-TRIAL Indictment Indictment STATE COURTS FEDERAL COURTS Supreme Court Decision TRIAL Indictment REQUEST FOR WRIT OF HABEAS CORPUS (U.S. District Court: Judge) Prisoner's Petition Warden's Return of Writ Prisoner's Traverse Evidentiary Hearing Decision REVIEW OF HABEAS DECISION (U.S. 6th Circuit Court of Appeals) Notice of Appeal Prisoner's Brief Warden's Brief Oral Argument Decision REVIEW OF REVIEW OF HABEAS DECISION (U.S. Supreme Court) Certiorari Petition Brief in Opposition
+STATE COURTS FEDERAL COURTS

+TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

+Indictment06/07/86 (U.S. District Court: Judge)

+Sentence03/24/87 Prisoner's Petition

+FIRST REVIEW OF TRIAL Warden's Return of Writ

+(Direct Appeal) Prisoner's Traverse

+Court of Appeals Decision07/06/88 Evidentiary Hearing

+Supreme Court Decision05/09/90 Decision

+U.S. Supreme Court Review REVIEW OF HABEAS DECISION

+SECOND REVIEW OF TRIAL (U.S. 6th Circuit Court of Appeals)

+(Post-Conviction Action) Notice of Appeal

+Filed in Trial Court Prisoner's Brief

+Trial Court Decision Warden's Brief

+Court of Appeals Decision Oral Argument

+Supreme Court Decision Decision

+U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION

+REVIEW OF FIRST TRIAL REVIEW (U.S. Supreme Court)

+("Murnahan" Appeal) Certiorari Petition

+Court of Appeals Decision Brief in Opposition

+Supreme Court Decision Decision or Certiorari Denial